Building your freelance proofreader website

 A few strong trust signals go a long way.
 A professional membership badge, two or three solid testimonials, and a neat service list are often enough.

-A blog is optional, but useful if you want to demonstrate your editorial precision and grow organic traffic over time.
+A blog is optional, but useful if you want to demonstrate your editorial knowledge and grow organic traffic over time.

 Keeping your website maintained

-A website is not a one-time task.
+A website is not a one-time task that your create and never look at again.
 It should be reviewed regularly.
 A simple maintenance routine includes:

 • Updating testimonials